 Loss of talentA team member’s resignation signals the end of the relationship between them and the team and a loss of talent within the team.
 The person leaving also takes away a wealth of knowledge and experience that can be difficult to replicate.
 Not only will the departing employee be challenging to replace, but any projects or projects designated to the departing employee will have to be completed by someone who is not as familiar with the context and objectives of those projects.

-Backfilling costsWhen an employee leaves, it is essential to be prepared for the backfilling costs that will follow.
+Backfilling costsWhen a team member leaves, it is essential to be prepared for the backfilling costs that will follow.
 It includes the cost of hiring a temporary replacement and training that the temporary employee may need to be up to speed with the company’s business.
 Moreover, finding someone new will itself take the company’s resources.
 Also, bringing someone permanently in that role and getting them to the same productivity levels takes time, energy, and effort from the manager and the organization.

 Productivity lossA company can experience a significant loss in productivity when an employee leaves.
 Not only is the individual gone, but their skills and knowledge also depart with them.
 The departing employee might have been the company’s most knowledgeable person on a particular subject, and without them to provide input, it can be difficult for the rest of the team to keep up.
 Additionally, the departed employee might have been a significant source of motivation for the rest of the team, and their departure can lead to a loss in morale.
 Also, there is a significant productivity loss by the time the replacement hire becomes fully productive.